Why I Don’t Blog and How You Can Stop Blogging Too

 Selecting, correcting, and retouching photographs is a tedious process.
 We’d all rather be behind our cameras.
 Unless you’re the folks over at Lavalu.
 They’re amazing and they handle all my selecting, correcting, and retouching.

 If you’re a photojournalist who shares your work without retouching, then I’m admittedly envious.
 I’d also observe that you have a distinct blogging advantage over other photographers.
-However, if you’re like most photographers, you probably think that your straight-out-of-camera images need some help.
+However, if you’re like most photographers, you think that your straight-out-of-camera images need some help.
 And that’s where we all get into trouble.

 How much time it takes you to adjust or retouch photos will vary, but for your next blog post, I’d encourage you to track how many minutes or hours it takes you to prepare your images.
-I’m confident that your results might be somewhat depressing.
+I’m confident that your results might be depressing.

 Both good writers and poor writers have difficulty writing amazing content.